 The longer (but still kinda short) version is that it’s not all about the rectus; in fact, in my humble (and note – not formally researched) opinion, but based on many years of working with pregnant and postnatal mums, I have a particular interest in her oblique’s and whether she walks around on a daily basis with them ‘on’.
 Many women do – in an attempt to ‘appear to have a smaller waist’ we develop patterns of sucking in or bracing our obliques.

-As Fitness Professionals this is the perfect time to begin talking to our pregnant mums about seeing a Women’s Health Physio who will help her to learn how to properly switch on through PF and TA, ideally, whilst keeping her oblique’s nice and relaxed.
+As Fitness Professionals this is the perfect time to begin talking to our pregnant mums about seeing a Women’s Health Physio who will help her to learn how to properly switch on through her pelvic floor and transverse abdominus (TA), ideally, whilst keeping her obliques nice and relaxed.

 We can also encourage her to ‘let it hang out’ a little aka “stop sucking her belly in” – the baby has to grow and I believe the more we can help a woman’s body adapt to this process rather than working against it, the more we can possibly help to prevent of a number of postnatal contraindications being more severe.

-When we have properly taught our mums to activate their PF and TA and ideally they have been to a WHP to make sure what we have taught them is ‘correct’ in our sessions we can then check in and monitor that she is keeping her oblique’s relaxed through her basic PF and TA breathing exercises and that we are not overloading them during our sessions.
+When we have properly taught our mums to activate their pelvic floor and TA and ideally they have been to a women’s health physiotherapist to make sure what we have taught them is ‘correct’ in our sessions, we can then check in and monitor that she is keeping her oblique’s relaxed through her basic pelvic floor and TA breathing exercises and that we are not overloading them during our sessions.